unhappyfolk/blog/content/post/reason.md

 Divine laws and man-made rules exist to govern us while we try to maintain and regulate our “balance”.
 “Wrong” rules lead to an unbalanced ratio.
 Euphoria can’t be sought.
 No man can be forever “happy”, at least without chemicals.
 Yet we keep shooting at the moving shadow; the façade slowly becomes the truth.
 A false truth that will require new rules and laws, leading to an endless cycle of degradation that completely mutilates the original, absolute truth that once shined in clear light.

-Hedonists indulge their every whim to tamper with their “ratio”, not so different from substance addiction–an overwhelming joy that masks every pain there is.
+Hedonists indulge their every whim to tamper with their “ratio”, not so different from substance addiction—an overwhelming joy that masks every pain there is.
 Needless to say, their pursuit is full of pain, again, ironic.
 “It doesn’t solve the thing to dress it in a pretty gown”.
 Then why bother?
 If there’s a lever that can completely stop that gauge of our struggle, why don’t we use it?
 We’ll put an end to both our joy and our agony.
 It’s our self-created façades that encapsulated us in rules and conventions that shaped our lives from the first day to the last.
 Living for a worthless “purpose”.

 If we destroy these stacked façades, we’ll find the deep, buried truth; absolute balance.
 Much like a tree, and its roots.
 If you find nothing beyond your misleading façades.
 You have every right to search for a “purpose”, but will you drown again in the ocean of abstraction and forget your absolution?